-He and his wife, Janet Russek, have collaborated on two projects; Ghost Ranch: Land of Light, Photographs by David Scheinbaum and Janet Russek, Balcony Press, 1997, and Images in the Heavens, Patterns on the Earth: The I Ching, The Museum of New Mexico Press, 2005.
+David and his spouse, Janet Russek, have collaborated on two projects: Ghost Ranch: Land of Light, Photographs by David Scheinbaum and Janet Russek, published by Balcony Press, 1997; and Images in the Heavens, Patterns on the Earth: The I Ching, published by the Museum of New Mexico Press, 2005.

-His most recent publication, Hip Hop: Portraits of An Urban Hymn, Damiani Editore, was released in November 2013.
-This work was featured at The National Portrait Gallery of the Smithsonian Institution, entitled Recognize: Hip-Hop and Contemporary Portraiture, and at the Norton Museum of Art.
-His current work is focused on the Lower East Side of New York.
+His most recent publication, Hip Hop: Portraits of an Urban Hymn, was released in November 2013 by Damiani Editore.
+This work was featured at the National Portrait Gallery of the Smithsonian Institution in February 2008.

-David worked with the preeminent photo historian Beaumont Newhall from 1978 until Newhall’s death in 1993 and continues as co-executor of his estate.
-With his wife, Janet Russek, he operates Scheinbaum & Russek Ltd., private fine art photography dealers and consultants in Santa Fe, New Mexico and exclusively represents the estate of Beaumont and Nancy Newhall, and Eliot Porter.
+David worked with the preeminent photo historian Beaumont Newhall from 1978 until Newhall’s death in 1993.
+Scheinbaum & Russek Ltd. of Santa Fe, New Mexico, is owned and operated by David and Janet.
+The firm’s owners are private fine art photography dealers and consultants.
+Scheinbaum & Russek Ltd. is the exclusive representative of the estates of Beaumont and Nancy Newhall, as well as the estate of Eliot Porter.